Restoring XMMS "AUTO" (entry-specific) equalizer settings (patch/suggestion included).

 One other thought a/b files - Some streams (and stdin? - haven't tested) don't seem to always have "names".
 I think my patch makes sure it falls thru to something like "unnamed", which sortta sux, but not sure best way to handle that.

-#5 Updated by Jim Turner over 1 year ago
+#5 Updated by Jim Turner about 2 years ago

 Sorry I missed addressing your 1st 2 comments in my prev. reply.